 At the bottom of this page, you will find the application.
 Please let us know which position(s) you are interested in, and tell us a little about yourself.

 You will find the application form at the bottom of this page.
 Please let us know which position(s) you are interested in and tell us a little about yourself.

 Our guides have the largest impact on our guests’ experience.
 Being a river guide is fun and rewarding but also physically and mentally demanding.

 Once a year we conduct a two-week training course.
 This course is required for non-licensed raft guides in order to work as a commercial raft guide in Colorado.
-Guide School for 2022 will be held May 16 thru May 27 with weekends off.
 WE DO NOT CHARGE FOR GUIDE SCHOOL like most companies do!

 Participation in our guide school does not guarantee a guide position with Colorado Rafting Adventures.
 However, you will finish the course meeting the Colorado State Standards.
 This prepares you to work anywhere in the State and is transferable to most other states.
 Please fill out our application to receive more information about becoming a raft guide for Colorado Rafting Adventures.
 If we think you might be a good fit then we’ll set up a phone or in-person interview.

 The training is a state certification which is yours to keep.
 Colorado has very high standards and the certification can easily be transferred to most other states.
 If you are already a certified river guide in Colorado then this course isn’t necessary.
 You would still need to “Check Out” on each section of the river and provide river and training logs.

 Once training is complete you will also be required to have a PFD (lifejacket), helmet, whistle and river knife.
 You will have access to pro-deals.
 This allows you to purchase these items at a significant discount.